-Finally, the last way you can reach the right people is through classifieds of all sorts, including Craigslist (which now costs $5/post, but…that’s basically free).
+Finally, the last way you can reach the right people is through classifieds of all sorts.
+This includes Craigslist (word to the wise: I wrote a post on advertising on Craigslist).
 In other words, you can let the right people find you.

 Regardless of how you reach people, though, they need to trust you immediately when they do come across you.
 Your entire message should be this: “I am a hard-working, honest, effective tutor”.